Does this test have other names?

 an abnormally large amount of alcohol.
 You may also have this test if you have a condition

-such as diabetes that may cause liver problems or if you take medicines that can cause
+such as diabetes that may cause liver problems or if you take medicines that can affect

 What other tests might I have along with this test?

-Your healthcare provider may also order the alanine aminotransferase (ALT) test.
-It's
+You may also need the alanine aminotransferase (ALT) test.
+It's commonly used along

 What do my test results mean?